Bangladesh: Hindus targeted by violence demand better legal protection | DW | 19.10.2021

 "Our culture of impunity is a major reason behind it," she told DW.

-Goswami added that she sees little hope of justice for members of the Hindu community in Bangladesh.
+Goswami added that she sees little hope of justice for members of the Hindu community.

-"Rather parties tried to use the community for their political interest," she added.
+However, Bangladeshi Home Affairs Minister Asaduzzaman Khan has insisted that those responsible for the attacks on Hindu homes and temples will be brought to justice.

-However, Bangladeshi Home Minister Asaduzzaman Khan insists those responsible for the attacks on Hindu homes and temples will be brought to justice.
+"All the incidents will be investigated, and the culprits will be brought to justice; none will be spared," he told reporters in Dhaka on Friday.

-"All the incidents will be investigated, and the culprits will be brought to justice; none will be spared," he told reporters in Dhaka.
+Correction, October 19, 2021: A previous version of this article misspelled Mia Seppo's name.
+We apologize for the error.